mircealungu/student-projects/writing_guidelines/Do_Not_Address_the_Reader.md

 > Our prototype lets you build interactive web UIs using C.

 Who is *you* here?
 Me, the reviewer?
 What if I don't want to build web UIs C but I want to learn about your approach?
 Then I can't identify.
-And you lose me.
-Also, is this really something that reviewers care about.
+And you lose my interest.
+Do you want that?

 ### What to do instead?
 In Example #1 using "you" is also sign that the text is not specific enough;